 Most showcase festivals are accompanied by a music conference, where industry professionals learn the latest about the business in panels, keynotes or workshops, and where there is plenty of networking opportunity.
 According to Peter Smidt, acts that are playing at a showcase festival should also visit the conference part. „It makes sense to meet the people and establish personal contact.
 It is also important for the business professionals to get to talk with artists.“ After all, both sides need each other.

 Whether the whole business part is of any interest to the artist, also depends on how organised the artist actually is.
 According to Detlef Schwarte, taking part in the conference particularly makes sense for up and coming bands, who usually aren’t surrounded by a large team.
 He also says: „As an artist, it’s always good to know about the business and not just the music.
 But it is also completely justified for an artist, to solely focus on the creative process, and not care about media, labels and direct-2-fan.
-It is exhausting enough to play a show, without having to visit the conference beforehand.“ (see also Steve Rennie: Dream it, Do it (part 1)).
+It is exhausting enough to play a show, without having to visit the conference beforehand.“.

 5. Make good music